TristanWeij/AWS-certified-developer-associate/EBS/INTRODUCTION.md

 ## EBS Snapshots
 Make a backup (snapshot) of your EBS volume at a point in time.
 Not necessary to detach volume to do snapshot, but recommended.
 Can copy snapshots across AZ or region

+## EC2 Instance Store
+EBS volumes are network drives with good but limited performance.
+If you need a high-performance hardware disk, use EC2 instance store:
+* Better I/O performance <br>
+* EC2 Instance Store lose their storage if they're stopped (Ephemeral) <br>
+* Good for buffer / cache / scratch data / temporary content <br>
+* Risk of data loss if hardware fails <br>
+* Backups and replication are your responsibility